Combined gas and gas

 Combined gas turbine and gas turbine (COGAG) is a type of propulsion system for ships using two gas turbines connected to a single propeller shaft.
 A gearbox and clutches allow either of the turbines to drive the shaft or both of them combined.

-Using one or two gas turbines has the advantage of having two different power settings.
-Since the fuel efficiency of a gas turbine is best near its maximum power level, a small gas turbine running at its full power is more efficient compared to a twice as powerful turbine running at half power, allowing more-economical transit at cruise speeds.
+Marine usage of COGAG systems are similar to those found ashore.

+Description

+A COGAG system consists of two gas turbines, each connected to a reduction gearbox.
+These are each attached to a coupling with both connected to larger gearbox and then to the ship's propeller.

+Advantages and disadvantages

+Advantages of the system include a large degree of automation along with quick startup time, they are easier to silence and protect from shock.
 Compared to combined diesel and gas (CODAG) or combined diesel or gas (CODOG), COGAG systems have a smaller footprint but a much lower fuel efficiency at cruise speed and for CODAG systems it is also somewhat lower for high speed dashes.
+Issues with COGAG systems include their complexity and gearbox issues and high fuel use.